NielsPraet/mc-plus/README.md

 ## Server?
 That's right!
 This is a formal invitation to join us on a way too ambitious server that has been designed to create a fun community for everyone to play on.
 This server will contain both English and Dutch speaking people, so keep mind of this.

 To start your journey, please look at the installation guide below.
 Also read through the rules and guidelines of the server.
 Because we want to have a friendly and healthy community, we ask everyone to follow these.
 Results of violation of one of these rules can range from a simple warning to a temp ban or even a perma ban.
 Ofcourse we don't want to restrict any creativity or social interactions between our players, so if you don't agree with one of these or you thought of a rule that should be put in place, be sure to let us know.
-Either by sending me (Snil#4013) a DM on Discord or by adding an issue to this repo (if you know how this works ofcourse).
+Either by sending me (Snil#4013) or Classy Beaver (Classy Beaver#0488) a DM on Discord or by adding an issue to this repo (if you know how this works ofcourse).

 ## Installation
-TODO
+To join the server, you should have the mods installed that can be found in this repo.
+Below you can find the different ways to install these mods into your client.

+### MultiMC (recommended)
+Multimc is a program where you can have multiple minecraft installations together.
+Please follow **[this guide](https://fabricmc.net/wiki/player:tutorials:install_multimc:windows)**.
+If you run into any problems, be sure to let one of the admins know.

+### Minecraft Launcher
+This is the default minecraft launcher, the installation guide can be found **[here](https://fabricmc.net/wiki/install)**.
+If you run into any problems, be sure to let one of the admins know.

 ## Rules & Guidelines
 - Griefing and stealing from other players is not allowed, this will result in a ban.